vitaly/dotvim2/README.md

 your self. place it in `000=-....` plugin directory to make sure it is called before any other plugin tries to add content to it.

+If a plugin has a `prompt.sh` file in the directory, its loading will be conditioned on evaling this script.

+If the script "fails" (i.e. non-zero exit code), then the plugin will not be loaded.

+> IMPORTANT: The prompt script is evaled in the contenxt of the generator, so it has
+> access to all the state and functions, so it can run `ask...` functions, etc.

+Note that prompt.sh should usually only ask simple question and return true/false, if you want something more complex create an `install.sh` instead.

 If a plugin has an `install.sh` file in the directory, it will be sourced.

-If a plugin has a `prompt` dile in the directory, its loading will be conditioned upon asking the user.
-The format os the `prompt` files is simple.
-Its 3 lines.
-1st line is the name of the variable that will hold the answer.
-It must be globablly unique.
-The 2nd line is the promt, thay is displayed to the user.
-And the 3rd line is the default answer.
-If its absent, 'y' is presumed.

-Note that the `prompt` file only assumes a simple yes/now question.
-If you want something more comples create an `install.sh` files and look into `vendor/ask.sh` for examples of how to ask other kind of questions.
+so the logic flow is as follows:

+- check for prompt.sh and exit if it returns false
+- copy files from `files` directory
+- load all plugins in the `plugins` directory
+- run `install.sh` if exists

 TBD.